 Listening to Local Communities to Avoid Gentrification

-Fixing the residential costs, promoting public and affordable housing units are some of the ways with which revitalization can be done without gentrification.
+Fixing the residential costs and promoting public, affordable housing schemes are some of the ways revitalization can be done without gentrification.

-Small businesses should be given ample opportunities to thrive even if the development comes in so that some big monopolies must not destroy the competition.
+Furthermore, small businesses should be given enough opportunities to thrive even if development comes in so that some big monopolies must not destroy the competition.
+This way, existing business owners who could potentially be affected by gentrification would not be impacted as such.

-Community-led urban revitalization plans are promising to bring incredible results for longtime residents in the gentrifying neighborhoods.
+Stopping gentrification does not mean that urban revitalization should be stopped completely.
+In fact, urban revitalization should continue in collaboration with local communities, as community-led urban revitalization plans promise to bring incredible results for longtime residents in gentrified neighborhoods.
 The need of the hour is to develop a specific community only as far as the residents feel a need for the development.

 For instance, if the residents are unwilling to get a new community center in their neighborhood, the government must resist pouring unnecessary funds into it.
 The same goes for any other developmental program.